MicrosoftDocs/sql-docs/docs/advanced-analytics/package-management/install-r-packages-standard-tools.md

    `C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\R_SERVICES\bin\x64\`
    ::: moniker-end

-   ::: moniker range=">sql-server-2017||=sqlallproducts-allversions"
-   For example the default path for a SQL Server default instance is:

-   `C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\R_SERVICES\bin\x64\`
-   ::: moniker-end

-1. Right-click **RGui.exe** and select **Run as administrator**.
+1. Run **R** or **RStudio** as administrator.

 1. Run the R command `install.packages` and specify the package name.
 If the package has any dependencies, the installer automatically downloads the dependencies and installs them.

-If you have multiple, side-by-side instances of SQL Server, run installation separately for each instance in which you want to use the package.
+If you have multiple, side-by-side instances of SQL Server, run the installation separately for each instance in which you want to use the package.
 Packages cannot be shared across instances.

 ## <a name = "bkmk_offlineInstall"></a> Offline installation (no internet access)